AI Code Review Pipeline

 Extending to new languages

-The orchestrator protocol (orchestrator-protocol.md) contains language-agnostic rules.
-Language-specific guidance lives in the practice criteria files.
+The Pi orchestrator instructions (pi-orchestrator.md, mounted at .pi/AGENTS.md) are language-agnostic.
+Language-specific guidance lives in the practice criteria.
 To support a new language:

 - Write new practice criteria targeting the language's patterns and insert them in the

-practicetable - The orchestrator protocol is language-agnostic -- no changes needed unless the language requires special analysis strategies
+practicetable - The agent orchestrator file is language-agnostic -- no changes needed unless the language requires special analysis strategies